 Every Grammy night, I have a bit of a tradition.
 I make a pot of Jambalaya or Chili, curl up on the couch and enjoy Music’s Biggest Night.
 No need to read the tabloids or recaps – just enjoy the talent of the artists and collaborations that rock the Grammy stage.
 Where else are you going to see a classical pianist rock the stage with Metallica, listen to a one time only performance of Daft Punk with Stevie Wonder, Nile Rogers and Pharrell or watch musical success story Macklemore & Ryan Lewis perform with Madonna and Queen Latifah?
 Plus – who doesn’t love the fashion that you see on the red carpet.

 During my recovering publicist days, I had the opportunity to attend the Grammys and that experience was memorable.
-I had a blast watching memorable performances (like this performance of Rich Girl by Gwen Stefani & Eve), danced up a storm at the after party with friends while The Black Eyed Peas performed (interesting sidenote – Food Network was there filming “Behind the Bash” with Giada de Laurentiis), had a starstruck/speechless moment with Jimmy Jam & Terry Lewis, and learned that sometimes one should never dye their hair at 4am before a flight cross country.
-While I’m not an active member of the academy and that life is behind me, I still have a soft spot for the awards.
+I had a blast watching memorable performances (like this performance of Rich Girl by Gwen Stefani & Eve), danced up a storm at the after party with friends while The Black Eyed Peas performed (interesting sidenote – Food Network was there filming “Behind the Bash” with Giada de Laurentiis), had a starstruck/speechless moment with Jimmy Jam & Terry Lewis, and learned that sometimes one should never dye their hair at 4am before a flight cross country lest one end up with a skunk stripe of blond down the back of a dark brown bob.
+While I’m not an active member of the academy at the moment and that life is behind me, I still have a soft spot for the awards.
 These performances are from the heart and the awards are from their peers so when you see an artist get a Grammy, you know it will be cherished.

 As it has been record breaking cold temps here in Philly, I decided that chili would be on the menu except I was going to change it up a bit.
 I love using Italian Sausage in recipes lately, and I got some fabulous chicken Italian sausage at Whole Foods.
+The other ingredients are most likely already in the pantry so dinner can be on the table in about 30 minutes.
 This recipe was out of the world amazing – spicy, flavorful and with a touch of Greek yogurt and monterey jack cheese, this Italian Sausage Chili was worthy of its own Grammy.

-To take off the winter chill, make a pot of this, cozy up on the couch and enjoy!
+To take off the winter chill, make a pot of this Italian Sausage Chili, cozy up on the couch and enjoy!

 On to the recipe: